-My research programme is concerned with urban living and the politics of care.
-My work envisions a world of more caring and just cities, asking how cities can better support life and the practice of care through studies of housing systems and governance, urban planning and cultures of home.
+My research programme addresses urban living and the politics of care, asking how cities can better support life and the practice of care through studies of housing systems and governance, urban planning and cultures of home.
 I am motivated by an interest in what makes cities liveable and am driven by concerns about the implications of growing urban and housing inequity, the residualisation of social welfare systems in western liberal welfare states and urban liveability in changing climates.

-Current work mobilises theories of care to ask questions about the social value and work of housing and to theorise infrastructures of care and caring capacity.
-I am part of the Cooling the Commons team, investigating what it means to live well in cities in a time of climate change.
-A third area of research investigates the important bond that people share with their companion animals and how the relationship between people and their pets takes shape across a range of housing and urban contexts.
+Companion animals and cities – a long running program of research investigates the important bond that people share with their companion animals.
+My work investigates how the relationship between people and their pets takes shape across a range of housing and urban contexts.

 I hold an Honours degree in Social Science, Graduate Diploma in Education and PhD in Human Geography.
 I served as Vice President of the Geographical Society of NSW (2012-2016) and Board Member at the Geographical Names Board of New South Wales (2012-2016).